 But you can get the same earning, and even more with the Amex EveryDay for just $95 a year.

 Priority boarding.
-You can board in Zone 1, though be aware that’s not the very first zone to board.
-It’s actually after First Class and Delta’s most frequent fliers.
+You get to board with priority, though be aware you won’t be in the very first zone to board.
+Instead, you’ll board after First Class and Delta’s most frequent fliers.

 First checked bag free.
 You can save the $25 each way first checked bag fee for you and up to 9 people in the same reservation.
-Just make sure your reservation has your SkyMiles frequent flyer number listed and the benefit will apply, you don’t need to use the card to purchase the ticket.
-Only works when your first flight is operated by Delta or Delta Connections (partners like Alaska Airlines don’t waive the bag fee).
-The benefit is only active for the SkyMiles account of the primary (not additional) card holder.
+Just make sure your reservation has your SkyMiles account number listed and the benefit will apply, so you don’t need to use the card to purchase the ticket.
+This benefit only works when your first flight is operated by Delta or Delta Connections (partners don’t waive the bag fee).

 In-flight purchase discount.
 You get 20% off in flight purchases when you use your card, but note that WiFi purchases don’t count as they’re not handled by Delta.

 Trip delay / cancellation insurance.
-Unfortunately like all American Express cards, there is no trip delay or cancellation coverage with this card.
+Unfortunately, there is no trip delay or cancellation coverage with this card.
 Many cards from Chase and Citibank do offer the coverage.

 Upgrade priority.
 If you are a Medallion member, you will have priority on the upgrade list over those with the same Medallion status who do not hold a Delta Reserve card.